Understanding RESP options in Alberta

 By ATB Financial 25 July 2019 3 min read

 Chances are, if you have a child that’s close to heading off to college or university, you already know about the tax and savings benefits of using a Registered Education Savings Plan (RESP) to help fund post-secondary education.
 You also probably know about the additional funds available to you through government grants.
-But since it’s probably been a while since you sat down and looked at RESPs (like 17 or 18 years), it might be helpful to recap some of the key points.

 What is an RESP?